heavenman9761/ArgosCareSeniorSafeGuard/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## 오류 모음
+Could not create task ':path_provider_android:generateDebugUnitTestConfig'.
+ - run flutter clean
+ - do the Gradle sync without flutter pub get and make necessary changes to native android code.
+ - do pub get and run the app.